chriskrycho/v5.chriskrycho.com/site/elsewhere/LambdaConf 2024 Talk Videos.md

     > We should not give up on software—or on software engineering!
 But great engineers know not only when and how to apply their tools, but also the limits of their tools and their whole trade.

-- [The Cutting Edge of Versioning: Semantic Versioning, library & framework evolution, programming language design, type systems, and you.]—aimed much more squarely at software developers, and much more an in-the-weeds exploration of a nitty-gritty topic in day-to-day software engineering.
+- [The Cutting Edge of Versioning: Semantic Versioning, library & framework evolution, programming language design, type systems, and you][versioning]—aimed much more squarely at software developers, and much more an in-the-weeds exploration of a nitty-gritty topic in day-to-day software engineering.

     Here was the abstract for this one: